Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

    * Under the Pending Jobs section, verify that the Job ID, Action, and Action Details are the same as shown in the previous section.

      If the “OK 1 CONNECTED” message is received in the serial terminal, the job will move from the “Pending” section to the jobs list, and the Result column will display Success and the Status column should show Completed.

-     If execution of any of the above steps didn’t match the expectation as mentioned, check the Product Cloud API details and repeat the steps in Provision and prepare to connect the kit to your AWS account
+If execution of any of the above steps didn’t match the expectation as mentioned, check the Product Cloud API details and repeat the steps in Provision and prepare to connect the kit to your AWS account.
 Execute the following commands in the serial terminal if steps in Provision and prepare to connect the kit to your AWS account were completed after connecting to Wi-Fi.

      ..  code-block:: none